bloomreach/bloomgateway/README.md

 ##### Example

-In this example, we have configured re-routed requests for an api /api/v1/core/
+In this example, we have configured routing rules for an api /api/v1/core/
 - all the requests with URL param, account_id = 1057, are re-routed to A/B testing server
 - all the requests with 5 digit keys starting with 1, are re-routed to set of upstream server of groupA